tudelft3d/3D_Urban_Mesh_Annotator/Tutorial.md

 * **Expand/Reduce:** Click 'Expand / Reduce' or 'Mouse wheel forward / backward' with certain number of rings to exapnd or reduce from the current selected area.
 * **Lasso:** Holding on Shift and Mouse Left Buton / Mouse Right Button to select / deselect the area with your drawing (show in green).
-* **Select Segment Class:** It's only valid in 'Select segments'.
+* **Select Semantic Class:** It's only valid in 'Select segments'.
 Select one semantic label from the combo box.
 The area with the selected label will be highlighted.
 Then click
 'Select Semantic Class' to confirm the selection.
 * **Select All:** Select all segments in 'Select Segments' mode or select all triangle facet within a segment in 'Split planar segment with region growing' or 'Split non-planar segment with a stroke' mode.
 * **Inver Selection:** Invert select all segments in 'Select Segments' mode or invert select all triangle facet within a segment in